NolwenDEV/Utilities/ConfigAnnotation/README.md

 ## Usage Example

-Here's a few examples to help you understand how this builder works !
+Here's an example to help you understand how this annotation works !
 My annotation automatically convert `&` into `§` to put color in your message and automatically define default values based on the file in your project :D
 (You're a very lazy developer.. don't you ?
 Then, thanks me later :3)